Economic Development & Tourism - Texas Enterprise Fund

 How is the TEF good for Texas?

 The TEF gives Texas the competitive edge in attracting new businesses to the state and assisting with the expansion of existing businesses that might otherwise opt to expand in another state.
-Recently, the TEF was the driving force behind Caterpillar's decision to relocate its engine assembly, paint and testing operations to Seguin, Texas -- a move that will generate more than $176.8 million in capital investment and create over 1,700 new jobs for Texans.
+In 2012, the TEF was a driving force behind Apple's decision to expand its corporate campus in Austin, Texas -- a move that is expected to generate $304 million in capital investment and create more than 3,600 new jobs for Texans.

 Additionally, the conservative and thorough methodology behind the grant process and the enforcement of contractual agreements with each awarded company ensure that the public dollars invested through the TEF produce a solid return on investment.
-To date, the Texas Enterprise Fund has brought more than 56,000 new jobs to the state and generated more than $14.7 billion in capital investment.
+To date, TEF grant recipients have committed to create nearly 70,000 new jobs and generate more than $21 billion in capital investment in Texas.

 What companies have received TEF awards?